jonpither/cider-spy/README.md

 # CIDER Spy

 Spy on CIDER nREPL sessions.
-Depends on [cider-spy-nrepl](https://github.com/jonpither/cider-spy-nrepl).
+Depends on [cider-spy-nrepl](https://github.com/jonpither/cider-spy-nrepl) where most of the development is happening.

 ## Purpose